Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Supporting information

-\section{Full Dataset Descriptions}
+\subsection{Full Dataset Descriptions}

 \paragraph{Recognizing Textual Entailment (RTE)} The first task we consider is recognizing textual entailment (RTE).
 In the RTE task, a model must predict whether a hypothesis is entailed (i.e. supported) by a given premise.
-For training, we use the Pascal RTE-1 dataset~\cite{DBLP:conf/mlcw/DaganGM05} with crowd-sourced labels from~\citet{DBLP:conf/emnlp/SnowOJN08}.
-The dataset consists of 800 premise-hypothesis pairs annotated by 164 different annotators with 10 annotations per pair.
+For training, we use the Pascal RTE-1 dataset~\cite{DBLP:conf/mlcw/DaganGM05} with crowd-sourced labels from~\cite{DBLP:conf/emnlp/SnowOJN08}.
+The dataset consists of 800 premise-hypothesis pairs annotated by 164 different non-expert annotators with 10 annotations per pair.
 The inter-annotator agreement (IAA) is 0.629 (Fleiss $\kappa$).
 As an out-of-domain test set, we use the Stanford Natural Langauge Inference dataset (SNLI)~\cite{DBLP:conf/emnlp/BowmanAPM15}, where we transform the task into binary classification by collapsing the ``neutral'' and ``contradiction'' classes into a single class.
+Distribution shift in this case comes in the form of data distribution (source data: news and various NLP datasets from pre-2005; target: crowd-sourced sentences).